RULES of the PROFESSIONAL FOOTBALLERS’ ASSOCIATION SCOTLAND

 (5) If the application of a candidate is rejected under sub-rule (4) above, the applicant shall be notified of his rejection and of the reasons for his rejection.
 Despite the rejection, the applicant shall be eligible to reapply for membership by submitting a further application for membership stating any change in circumstances arising since the last application.

-(6) A Member’s membership shall cease automatically on that person no longer remaining eligible for membership under sub-rule (1) above.
+(6) A member’s membership shall cease automatically three years after that person no longer remains eligible for membership under sub-rule (1) above, subject always to the discretion of the Management Committee.

 (7) The membership of a Member shall, subject to sub-rule (8) below, cease upon: